sartak/sartak.org/writing/learning-to-build-abstractions-in-quartz-composer.md

 <img width="256" height="270" src="/img/blog/learning-to-build-abstractions-in-quartz-composer/composition-result.png">

 Great!
-Now we can factor out the `Friction` parameter in the same way.
-This is your cue!
+We can factor out the `Friction` parameter in the same way.
+(This is your cue!)

 ## Put Your Abstraction to Work

-Now that was certainly a lot of work to build out that `Radial Button` patch.
+That was certainly a lot of work to build out that `Radial Button` patch.
 Let's see how well it serves us by adding a fourth and fifth button to the menu.

 First, add your new images to the composition.
 Delete their `Layer` patches.
 Drag in two more `Radial Button`s.
 Hook up their `Image` and `Progress` inlets.